 The Charge Ahead Colorado Grant Opportunity is a statewide funding opportunity to improve air quality and encourage the deployment of electric vehicles across the state of Colorado.
-The next round for submitting a grant application is May 15.
 If you need assistance prepping or want to learn more about EVs and charging infrastructure contact Laurie at 4CORE.
-This grant opportunity will fund up to 80% of the cost of an electric vehicle charging station, up to these set maximums:
+This grant opportunity will fund up to 80% of the cost of an electric vehicle charging station, or up to these set maximums:

 Level 2, Single Port Station: $3,260